Find answers.

 Yes.
 After our clinician has reviewed the info in your pre-assessment, they’ll invite you to book a video consultation.
 You’ll then get to choose an available slot from our calendar.

-We generally have slots available within 1-2 working days, but you can book further in advance if you prefer.
+Here, you’ll be able to book the earliest available appointment, but you can book further in advance if you prefer.
 You’ve got the option to rearrange your appointment if something comes up in the meantime.

 If our clinician reviews your pre-assessment info but doesn’t think a consultation will help you, you won’t be invited to book an appointment, and we’ll refund your consultation fee.